jeanflower/CountryGame/README.md

 This app has a configuration setting which is used to tell Google Firebase a 'continuation URL'.
 After someone has verified their email, this defines where the web page goes to to continue.
 That is, where is the site hosted?
 For local running, this is managed using a NEXT_PUBLIC_ environment variable set in .env.
 For docker (including Google Cloud Run), it's managed by setting an environment variable in the Dockerfile.
 Note that this setting is not a secret and must be known to the client code.

 There are a huge number of tutorials and blog pages about firebase and authentication.
 We want to avoid using firebase hosting (so we can be free to host however we want) and we don't want to restrict users to log in with Google accounts (many tutorials have an outcome where anyone with a google account can log in).
 So tread carefully when seeking more information.
-This post looks quite good [here](https://www.stoman.me/articles/nextjs-firebase-auth).
+This post is quite good [here](https://www.stoman.me/articles/nextjs-firebase-auth).

 This image shows the login page, a page only accessible to authenticated users, and a view of the Firebase Console Users table.